 Inquiries should be directed to The Secretary, Department of the Navy, Navy Office, Melbourne, S.C.1.

 5. Royal Australian Air Force

-The R.A.A.F. will accept suitably qualified University undergraduates for appointments to commissions as Medical Officers in the Permanent Air Force.
+Each year the R.A.A.F. invites applications from medical undergraduates for appointment to commissioned rank in the